parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 piano's strings can "ring on" for quite some time if allowed to do so by use of the sustain pedal.
 By comparison, human voices as well as wind and string instruments can have much longer "sustain" levels, determined by the breath control of the performers or the lengths of their bows.

-Compared to percussion instruments, many string and wind instruments have a noticeable "ramp up" in aoplitude during their attack phase because it takes a little bit of time for the vibrations to expand to the full length of a given instrument's strings or air column.
+Conversely, bowed and wind instruments can have a noticeable "ramp up" in amplitude during their attack phase compared to plucked or percussion instruments, because it takes a little bit of time for sufficient energy to be transferred to the full length of a given instrument's strings or air column, depending on the mechanical properties of the means by which that energy is imparted to begin with.

 This pattern of _attack - decay - sustain - release_ (_ADSR_) forming a sound's
 "envelope" applies to a sound's wave form as well as its amplitude.
-The perciptible difference between the timbres of a woodwind and brass instrument, for example, has mostly to do with differences in their wave forms' envelopes.
+The perceptible difference between the timbres of a woodwind and brass instrument, for example, has a lot to do with differences in their wave forms' envelopes.
 This is due to the difference between how their sounds are initially produced.
 A woodwind's wave form is relatively constant, even as its amplitude varies, while a brass instrument's wave form varies considerably from the attack / decay